By Katie King

 - Rolling Plains that Keep On Rolling.
 In other words-the scope.
 Maintaining eagle eye precision over such a large body of work sounds daunting, am I wrong?
 Once you’ve entered the Great Conversation, you start becoming aware of how problems throughout history layer and are bound to one another.
 Don’t be fooled, this is where the fun comes in!
 We get to mind-map for ourselves.
 Advice for newcomers: don’t go into this endeavor already converting your Great Books reading to factual “social currency.”
 The lifelong journey of learning you’ll experience with OGB begins with the type of unguarded curiosity that never really stops.

 - Experience.
 Plain and simple.
 I think I lack the experience necessary to contribute in conversation.
 Another way of putting it?
 I’m a lot more comfortable listening.
 Heck, if I could make a rhetoric out of listening I would.
 That’s simply something I need to get over and out of.
-Time and practice helps.
+Time and practice help.

 - The Sacrament on the Altar.
 A common misconception is that these books should be treated with the reverence and awe restricted to the Sacrament on the Altar (ahem, Wilhelmsen).
 Heresy!